Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 ### `.formatFlagsJSON(flags)`

 Returns a JSON formatted string representing the given data.
 This will filter out any properties with a falsey value to reduce the amount of data to send and parse.
-The flags data must be inserted into a `<script>` element with an ID of `flags-data`.
+The data returned by this method must be inserted into a `<script>` element with an ID of `flags-data`.

 ### `.createFlagsClient()`